gert-wijns/train-app/single-module/adr/adr-006-use-case-responsibility.md

 Draft

 ## Context
-A use case is an entry point into a module.
+A use case is an entry point into a module with as purpose to perform an action on the domain. (write)

 ### <span style="color:#4863A0;">Responsibilities</span>
 - looking up all necessary data (with sensible validations if expected data is missing)